Walsh College

 The agencies will evaluate your past education for the United States educational equivalent.
 Please request a detailed course-by-course report and have a copy sent directly to Walsh.
 When we receive an official copy of this report, we will complete an admission evaluation for the program you have chosen.

-International student applicants or applicants whose education was completed outside of the United States must demonstrate proof of English Language proficiency by submitting one of the following:
+Bachelor’s, Master’s, and Doctoral level applicants whose education was completed outside of the United States must demonstrate proof of English Language Proficiency by submitting one of the following:

 • Duolingo English score of 110; or